 How to Write a Professional Resume

-Job placement, especially at the more advanced positions of a career, requires a fair bit of matchmaking to ensure the right fit for all parties involved – this is where a professional resume comes in.
+A professional resume helps in job placements especially at the more advanced positions of a career.
+Hiring requires a fair bit of matchmaking to ensure the right fit for all parties involved.
 Although some positions can be filled through word-of-mouth recommendations, plenty of positions are handled the old-fashioned way: An ad is placed, a candidate submits a resume and the hiring staff must try to sift through all of the available applications to find the right fit.

 Filling a position by comparing candidates without professional resumes can be a challenge.
 For one, it’s time-consuming.
 Employers may need weeks to sort through a stack of resumes to find those that are most qualified.
 Since employers usually don’t have the luxury of leaving a position unfilled for long periods while this happens, most have built shortcuts into the hiring process designed to make identifying good candidates easier and faster.